1hue/GodotTexture3DVisualizer/README.md

 <br />

 > [!TIP]
-> The texture's XYZ [will align](visualizer.gdshader#L63) with world XYZ.
-To rearrange the axes, we can use GLSL's component swizzling:
+> The texture's XYZ will align with world XYZ.
+To rearrange the axes and effectively flip it 90°, we [can use](visualizer.gdshader#L63) GLSL's component swizzling:
 >
 > ```glsl
 > // Instead of the default xyz: